panu-kangas/panu-kangas/README.md

 My name is Panu Kangas, and I'm a 30 year-old soon-to-be software developer.
 I live in Helsinki with my lovely family; wife and two kids, love them very much 🥰

 I'm a career changer.
 I did acting for 10 years (mostly musical theatre, audio book narratinng and cartoon dubbing) but wanted to find a more secure occupation.
-I founded coding in 2023 and fell in love immidiately; this is definitely the thing I wanna do from now on! 🔥
+I found coding in 2023 and fell in love with it immidiately; this is definitely the thing I wanna do from now on! 🔥
 Logical problem solving is really rewarding and creating new things in the digital world inspiring. 🏆

 So here we are!
-I'm now studying at Hive Helsinki and want to become an expert in software development 😎
+I'm now studying coding and want to become an expert in software development 😎

-In my spare time I like to play football, enjoy movies and video games and of course hang out with my lovely kids 😍
+In my spare time I like to play football, enjoy movies and video games and of course hang out with my lovely family 😍

 <br/>